 Fallingblox Designs fire updates

 At 2:30am on Sunday, May 31, 2020, our condo building was devastated by a 3-alarm fire.
-We have lost our home and my studio, and the fate of my samples and most of our possessions is still unknown.
+We have lost our home of about 10 years and my studio.
 This page will have the latest updates as we rebuild.
 Thank you for your well-wishes and support.
 Further details can be found on my blog.

 It's been almost a month since my last update, and almost two since the fire.
 I had no news to share for a long time.
 Finally, we got word that demolition was beginning — half an hour before it started (on Tuesday of this week).
 My wife and I have been on-site for the entire duration, and today we were finally able to rescue some items of consequence.

 My samples are mostly safe!
 About a dozen will need restoration or reworking but most of the others were either completely dry or just a little damp.

 My library of knitting books, tools, and WIPs were not so lucky, and my stash is still unexcavated.
 More news to come soon, I'm sure.

 It has been almost a month since the fire, and the demolition still has not happened.
 Things that might have been recovered if the demolition had happened promptly are now almost certainly destroyed by mold and mildew.
 Still, people are not allowed inside, so there's not much we can do but try to compile the most accurate property loss spreadsheet we can, from memory.

 We will be staying in a larger apartment in the Quaker meeting house for the coming year or so.
 Once we're moved in there, I'll be able to set up my book and pattern shipping process again.
 Meanwhile, Wall of Yarn continues to drop-ship for me so you can continue to order from my store or get digital patterns on Ravelry.